Tobin Sprout

 Tobin Sprout (born April 28, 1955) is an American visual artist, musician, songwriter, and children's author.
-He is best known as a former member of the indie rock band Guided by Voices.
+He is most notable as a former member of the indie rock band Guided by Voices.
 He served as a secondary major songwriter and guitarist of the group from 1987 to 1997 and again from 2010 to 2014.
+Pitchfork has referred to him as "the AC/DC of lo-fi rock" for his "dogged insistence on sticking to his original strategy" in creating music, ie. "that production values basically don't matter".

 He was also a founding member of the band fig.4, who participated in the Dayton new wave scene in the mid 80s.

 Life and career

 Early life

 Sprout was born in Dayton, Ohio and graduated from Centerville High School in 1974.
 After graduating from high school, Sprout studied graphic design and illustration at Ohio University.